UKHomeOffice/mobile-visa-spike/README.md

-A spike for the EVW digital display
+Old spike for the EVW digital display, this uses db storage with hof.

+A new version has been created without the need for a db storage